Weber Institute

-Captain Charles M. Weber of Applied Science and Technology, often simply abbreviated as Weber Institute, is a public school serving grades 9-12.
+Captain Charles M. Weber of Applied Science and Technology, often simply abbreviated as Weber Institute, is a public school serving grades 9–12.
 It is in the Stockton Unified School District.
 It has an enrollment of 500 (approximately).

 History

-Weber Institute was founded as a "specialty" school that specializes in the fields of technology, health and automobile maintenance.
-Incoming freshmen have to fill out an application form and write an essay describing why they would like to attend Weber.
-Weber was named after Captain Charles M. Weber, the founding father of the city of Stockton.
+Weber Institute was established as a specialized school focusing on technology, health, and automobile maintenance fields.
+Prospective freshmen are required to complete an application form and submit an essay detailing their reasons for wanting to enroll at Weber.
+The school derives its name from Captain Charles M. Weber, the founding figure of Stockton city.

 Academics

 Weber Institute is divided into three academies technology, which consist of classes like webpage design, drafting, digital arts, digital graphics, photography, multimedia, 3-D modeling, and more recently video game design.
-Health has like courses like health class and biology.
+Health has courses like foundations of health, and medical assisting.
 Automobile deals with cars, repairing them or modifying them.
 In addition to these academies, Weber also has a freshman academy in which freshman take general courses before choosing any of the previous academy.